×

 What is a typical expat home or apartment like in Yermasoyia?

 "A typical expat home in Yermasoyia, is often a spacious, modern apartment or villa with stunning views of the Mediterranean Sea.
 These homes are usually located within gated communities, providing a secure environment for residents.
 They often feature open-plan living areas, fully equipped kitchens, and private balconies or terraces.
 Many homes also come with luxurious amenities such as private swimming pools, landscaped gardens, and outdoor dining areas.
 The interiors are typically designed with a blend of contemporary and traditional Cypriot styles, featuring high ceilings, large windows, and often, a fireplace for the cooler months.
 The homes are usually located close to local amenities such as shops, restaurants, and schools, making them convenient for everyday living.
-Despite being in a popular tourist area, these homes offer a sense of tranquility and privacy, making them ideal for expats seeking a relaxed lifestyle in Cyprus," said one expat in Yermasoyia.
+Despite being in a popular tourist area, these homes offer a sense of tranquility and privacy, making them ideal for expats seeking a relaxed lifestyle in Cyprus," remarked one expat who made the move to Yermasoyia.

 What is the average cost of housing in Yermasoyia?